Inaugural Convergence

 This year we wish to honor the resilience of the Greater Yellowstone, its Gateway Communities from Livingston to Gardiner, the greater Paradise Valley, Cooke City/Silver Gate and West Yellowstone, which experienced a 500-year historic flooding event in early June 2022.

-So join us and 220 industry allies at The Yellowstone Valley Lodge & Grill’s brand new Owl’s Rest Event Barn nestled in Paradise Valley on the banks of the Yellowstone River, with the Absaroka Mountains providing a breathtaking backdrop for the #NTTW23 Luncheon.
-Make a day of it and choose to visit the Yellowstone Film Ranch for a Tour & Talk about the Montana MEDIA film tax credit and where it landed post 68th Legislative Session, and end the day at Sage Lodge for a Networking Reception.
+So join us and 150 industry allies at the Owl’s Rest Event Barn at Yellowstone Valley Lodge & Grill nestled in Paradise Valley on the banks of the Yellowstone River, with the Absaroka Mountains providing a breathtaking backdrop for the #NTTW23 Luncheon.
+Make a day of it and come with us over to Sage Lodge for a hands on filmmaking demonstration with JP Gabriel of Filmlites Montana followed by a discussion about the importance of the MEDIA (Montana Economic Development Industry Advancement) film tax credit and where it landed post 68th Legislative Session with Lynn-Wood Fields, owner of Montana Film Tax Credits and Media Training Center.
+We will end the day with a networking reception and some cornhole on the lawn.

 Let’s kick off the 2023 summer tourism season together.

-It is our intention for this to become an annual celebration to be held each year in a different locati per
+It is our intention for this to become an annual celebration to be held each year in a different location.

 for More information